 It has been estimated that at least 65% of all copper ever mined is still in use, or available for use, today, having been recycled over and over.
 Copper’s ability to be recycled repeatedly, without any loss in performance, is an important sustainable benefit.
 Today, around 50% of Europe’s copper demand is met by recycled material.

-19th century sailing ships that transported products such as wool and tea between Europe and the Far East were given copper-plated hulls: a practice introduced in the 18th century by Britain’s Royal Navy to minimise marine growths that would have reduced a ship’s speed.
-Today, copper alloys are used to protect fish farms, offshore platforms, boat hulls, seawater pipework and desalination units.
+19th century sailing ships that transported products such as wool and tea between Europe and the Far East were given copper-plated hulls: a practice introduced in the 18th century by Britain’s Royal Navy to shield wooden structures from the Teredo worm.
+Copper alloys have an inherent low suscepibility to the attachment of marine organisms, and cleaner hulls means faster ships.
+Today, copper alloys are used as durable, corrosion-resistant materials to protect fish farms, offshore platforms, boat hulls, seawater pipework and desalination units.

 In the 18th century, clockmaker John Harrison created sea clocks and watches that became famous for helping to accurately measure longitude.
 These innovations wouldn’t have been possible without the extensive use of two copper alloys: brass and tin-bronze.